AhmadDarwich03/CaseMaster/README.md

     ```

-3. Create a `.env` file in the root directory and configure the following:
+3. Create a `db.json` file in the root directory and configure the following:
     ```
     DB_HOST=localhost
     DB_USER=root
     DB_PASS=yourpassword of your choice
     DB_NAME=ticketing
+    ```

+4. Create a `.env` file there you should add the google account.

+    ```
     EMAIL_USER=your-email@example.com
-    EMAIL_PASS=your-email-password
+    EMAIL_PASS=your-app-password

+    if you dont know how to genrate a app password, im gonna show how to it.

+    1. Enable 2-Step Verification on Your Google Account

+    Go to Google Account Security.
+    Scroll down to "Signing in to Google".
+    Enable 2-Step Verification if it’s not already enabled.
+This is required for creating App Passwords.

+    2. Generate an App Password

+    After enabling 2-Step Verification, go back to the Security section.
+    Under "Signing in to Google", select App Passwords.
+    Choose the app and device you want to create an app password for.
+For example:
+    Select App: "Mail"
+    Select Device: Choose your device
+    Click Generate.
+Google will display a 16-character password; this is your App Password.
     ```

-4. Set up the database (see below).

 5. Start the server:
     ```bash